Timeline

 Dr. Richard Barbieri named Interim Head of School.
 The search for a new Head continues.

-Headmistress Sister Dyer retires.
+Headmistress Sister Anne Dyer '55, RSCJ, retires.

 First Grade 8 Father-Daughter prayer breakfast.